awilsongithub/rails_week/1/rails-controllers-and-routes-lesson/readme.md

 Then, create a "categories" controller using scaffold, remove the line added in routes.rb by the generator (`resources : categories`) and re-create the seven restful routes matching the 7 methods in the categories controller manually.

-##Conclusion (10 mins)

-#### Questions

-* What are the four HTTP verbs that we've used ?
-* What are the seven methods for a Restful resource ?
-* Is routing part of MVC ?
-* Where is the routing logic in Sinatra ?

-During this introduction to routing in Rails, we have just reviewed the basics of handling HTTP requests in a web app.
-This is a concept that we will practice everyday from now so don't be worried - you'll have a lot of occasions to practice.